macabeus/kappa/README.md

 https://github.com/user-attachments/assets/f8f5c135-fd9b-494f-92fd-a69044318567

-Click on "Start agent to decompile it" to have VS Code Copilot automatically decompile the assembly function.
+Click on "Start agent" to have VS Code Copilot automatically decompile the assembly function.

 > **Note:** Make sure to have the "Agent" mode selected on GitHub Copilot before clicking on the code lens.